The Best Christmas Dish in Every State

 One of Nebraska's most popular crops, corn, is the topper to this catfish dish.
-This would be a great meat alternative for your pescatarian guests.
+This would be a great meat alternative for your pescatarian relatives.

 Rich and creamy, this flan is made using heavy cream, milk, vanilla extract, and sugar.
 Top it with some berries for an extra festive touch.
 Flan is a popular search term in Las Vegas and Reno, so you can't go wrong by adding it to your holiday spread.

 New Hampshire's official state fruit, the pumpkin, gets an update in this recipe from a pie to a cheesecake.
 It's the same sweet filling you love, just in creamy cheesecake form.